Stay at Hilton all-inclusive resorts for FREE: Here’s where to redeem your points

 As you can see from our table above, “all-inclusive” can vary from resort to resort.

 But there are some amenities you can count on being included in your stay.
 There will always be food and drink options available at no extra charge.
-Travelers note that there will at least be buffet options available (and more a la carte options available at additional cost).
+Travelers note there will at least be buffet options available (and more a la carte options available at additional cost).

 Generally, the price of your stay, if you pay in points, will vary with the number of guests you’re bringing.
 Some resorts allow a specific number of children under certain ages to stay for free and other resorts charge fees based on tiered age requirements.